stephenMoran/Kaggle-Income-Prediction/README.md

 ## Methedology

-the program follows the sequence of:
+The program follows the sequence of:
   - Load data
   - Clean data
   - Encode data